gayatrib16/TravelIternary/README.md

 # Travel Iternarary site using Reactjs

+"Itinerary Planner" is a simple React application designed for managing tasks that need to be completed before or during travels.
+Users can add, view, update, and delete travel tasks, demonstrating CRUD operations in React using Hooks.

 ## Vercel Deployment Link

 https://travel-iternary.vercel.app/

+## UI of the Site
 ![image](https://github.com/gayatrib16/TravelIternary/assets/98201306/5291bffa-b1fb-4453-a5f2-c14b95ba37b8)

-"Itinerary Planner" is a simple React application designed for managing tasks that need to be completed before or during travels.
-Users can add, view, update, and delete travel tasks, demonstrating CRUD operations in React using Hooks.

 ### Features

 Add Tasks: Users can enter tasks into an input field and add them to their itinerary.